-At UBC, the Student Health Service is located at the UBC Hospital, Koerner Pavilion, Room M334.
+At UBC, the Student Health Service is located at the UBC Hospital and Orchard Commons.
 An appointment is required to access this service.

 You can also go to the University Village Medical & Dental Clinic.
-They do not require an appointment.
+They require an appointment.

 With your iMed card, you don’t have to pay for your visit if you see a doctor at the locations listed above.
 You can see a doctor in any other clinic or hospital in British Columbia but you may be required to pay in advance and then submit your receipts to get your money back.